-Both the child and the child’s legal care giver—birth parents or otherwise—can sue for child sexual abuse.
+Either the child or the child's legal care giver—birth parents or otherwise—may be able to sue for child sexual abuse.
 The child, usually represented by a parent or other guardian, can sue for the physical, emotional and other harm caused by the abuse.
 The care givers may be able to sue for their own emotional distress and related harm stemming from the abuse.
 Learn more about emotional distress damages in a personal injury case.

 The causes of action most likely to fit the facts in a child sexual abuse case are (the linked pages describe the requirements of each civil claim in detail): assault, battery, intentional infliction of emotional distress and negligent infliction of emotional distress.
 Additionally, depending on the facts of the case, third parties might share liability along with the perpetrator (more on this below).
 Learn more about filing a civil lawsuit over sexual assault.

 A statute of limitations is a state law that puts a time limit on the right to file a lawsuit seeking civil damages after any kind of wrongful act.
 A number of states have passed (or are considering) special statute of limitations rules for civil cases based on sexual assault or abuse of victims who were minors at the time of the offense.